vjustov/Hitchhiker/README.md

 Installation
 ==========
+After the tipical  `bundle`.
+Run `ruby db/seed.rb` to populate vehicles data and some other examples.
+After that `rackup` your pains away.

-We are not ready yet. but we will definitively let you know when we are.
+We are not ready yet. but weare getting close.

 Contributor List
 ==========